cybertec-postgresql/ora_migrator/README.md

 Objects created by the extension
 ================================

+- Function `oracle_migrate`:

+  Performs a migration from an Oracle foreign server to PostgreSQL.

+  The parameters are:

+  - `server`: the name of the Oracle foreign server which will be migrated to PostgreSQL.
+    You must have the `USAGE` privilege on that server.

+  - `staging_schema` (default `ora_staging`): the name of a schema that will be created for temporary objects used during the migration (specifically, the objects created by `create_oraviews`).

+  - `schemas` (default NULL): an array of Oracle schema names that should be migrated to PostgreSQL.
+If NULL, all schemas except Oracle system schemas are processed.
+    The names must be as they appear in Oracle, which is usually in upper case.

+  - `max_long` (default 32767): the maximal length of view definitions, `DEFAULT` and index expressions in Oracle.

+  You need permissions to create schemas in the PostgreSQL database to use this function.

+- Function `oracle_migrate_prepare`:

+  Performs the first step of `oracle_migrate`.

+  The parameters are the same as for `oracle_migrate`.

+  Steps performed:

+  - Create the staging schema.

+  - Call `create_oraviews` to create the metadata views there.

+  - Create all the destination schemas for the migration.

+  - Use `IMPORT FOREIGN SCHEMA` to create foreign tables in the destination schemas.

+- Function `oracle_materialize`:

+  Replaces a foreign table with a real table.

+  The parameters are:

+  - `s`: name of the PostgreSQL schema where the foreign table is.

+  - `t`: name of a foreign table.

+- Function `oracle_migrate_tables`:

+  Calls `oracle_materialize` for all foreign tables in a migrated schemas to replace them with real tables.

+  The parameters are:

+  - `staging_schema` (default `ora_staging`): the name of the staging
+    schema created by `oracle_migrate_prepare`.

+  - `schemas` (default NULL): an array of Oracle schema names that should be migrated to PostgreSQL.
+If NULL, all schemas except Oracle system schemas are processed.
+    The names must be as they appear in Oracle, which is usually in upper case.

+- Function `oracle_migrate_constraints`:

+  Creates constraints and indexes on all tables migrated from Oracle with `oracle_migrate_tables`.

+  The parameters are:

+  - `staging_schema` (default `ora_staging`): the name of the staging
+    schema created by `oracle_migrate_prepare`.

+  - `schemas` (default NULL): an array of Oracle schema names that should be migrated to PostgreSQL.
+If NULL, all schemas except Oracle system schemas are processed.
+    The names must be as they appear in Oracle, which is usually in upper case.

+- Function `oracle_migrate_finish`:

+  Drops the staging schema.

+  Parameter:

+  - `staging_schema` (default `ora_staging`): the name of the staging
+    schema created by `oracle_migrate_prepare`.

 - Function `create_oraviews`:

   This function creates a number of foreign tables and views for